MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 }
 ```

+If `endpoint` is not defined, Otoroshi will try to get it from `$KUBERNETES_SERVICE_HOST` and `$KUBERNETES_SERVICE_PORT`.
+If `token` is not defined, Otoroshi will try to get it from the file at `/var/run/secrets/kubernetes.io/serviceaccount/token`.
+If `caCert` is not defined, Otoroshi will try to get it from the file at `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`.
+If `$KUBECONFIG` is defined, `endpoint`, `token` and `caCert` will be read from the current context of the file referenced by it.

-now you can deploy your first service ;)
+Now you can deploy your first service ;)

 ### Deploy an ingress route